lxfschr/HealthCat/feedback/specification.md

 You seem to have duplicate attributes called activity in your PetStats model, even though one of them is supposed to represent gender.

 Is there a reason breed is represented as a foreign key in PetStats?
-Will there eventually be another model Breed?
+Will there eventually be another model Breed?.
+Yes

 ### Wireframes or Mock-ups (10/10)